AntelopeIO/antler-proj/docs/man/antler-proj.1.md

 ```
 Command arguments:
     -h,--help                   Print this help message and exit
-    -p <path>                   Path to the root of the project.
+    -p,--path                   Path to the root of the project.
 Here a `project.yaml` file will be created.
 Default is current directory.
-    -n <project_name>           The name of the project.
+    -n,--name                   The name of the project.
-    -v <version>                The version to store in the project file.
+    -v,--version                The version to store in the project file.
 Default version is 0.0.1
 ```
 **Example: `antler-proj init ./project hello_world 0.1`**